marketingparadise/pedido-minimo-para-woocommerce/readme.txt

 **Manual Installation:**

 1. Download the plugin's `.zip` file from the WordPress.org repository.
 2. Unzip the file.
-You will upload the `minimum-order-para-woocommerce` folder to the `/wp-content/plugins/` directory of your WordPress installation.
+You will upload the `pedido-minimo-for-woocommerce` folder to the `/wp-content/plugins/` directory of your WordPress installation.
 3. Activate the plugin from the `Plugins` menu in your dashboard.
 4. Configure the amount in `WooCommerce > Minimum Order`.